MikoMIm/Portfolio-Gallery-Android-App/README.md

 ## Features

-Main Gallery: Users can explore a curated collection of Roger Fenton's photographs.
-This feature is implemented in GalleryActivity.kt and uses a ViewPager2 for image display.
-Each image is accompanied by details such as the title, artist, medium, and date.
+Main Gallery: Users can explore Roger Fenton photo collection.

-Biography: A dedicated section provides an in-depth look at Roger Fenton's life and contributions to photography, as outlined in BiographyActivity.kt.
-This feature loads an image of Roger Fenton and offers a link to a full article on Wikipedia.
+Biography: A special section provides detailed information about the photographer.

-Contact Us: This feature, implemented in SendEmail.kt, allows users to send emails directly from the app, facilitating easy contact and feedback.
+Contact Us: This feature, implemented in SendEmail.kt, allows users to send emails directly from the app, facilitating contact and feedback.

 Web View: WebViewActivity.kt offers additional online resources through an integrated web view.